ee538/Trojan-Map/REPORT.md

 The ```Time Complexity = O(n)``` where n = #ID's in the database

 ### RESULTS:
-#### Case Scenario 1 : Inputs : "chi"
+#### Case Scenario 1 : Input : "chi"

 <p align="center"><img src="img/autoc1.png" alt="Trojan" width="750" /></p>

-#### Case Scenario 1 : Inputs : "sain"
+#### Case Scenario 2 : Input : "sain"

 <p align="center"><img src="img/autoc2.png" alt="Trojan" width="750" /></p>

-Note :  Changes have been made in the mapui.cc to Handle Empty input and input with trialing and leading white spaces in a better way.
-If the User Inputs empty name, Then The MENU dispalys all the locations from the database and if the prefix has leading or trailing spaces, then the code has been changed to trim the spaces and only take the prefix.
+Note :  Changes have been made in the mapui.cc to Handle Empty input and input with trailing and leading white spaces in a better way.
+If the User Inputs an empty name, Then The MENU dispalys all the locations from the database and if the prefix has leading or trailing spaces, then the code has been changed to trim the spaces and only take the prefix.

 <p align="center"><img src="img/autoc3.png" alt="Trojan" width="750" /></p>